 From its links to Coco Chanel’s childhood to its radically practical design, there’s more to the house's most iconic accessory than meets the eye.
 Handbags & Accessories specialist Rachel Koffsky explains

 Part of the enduring appeal of the house of Chanel is the timelessness of founder Coco Chanel’s aesthetic.
-But her signature simplicity was actually a rebellious response to ornate and constricting late-19th and early-20th century fashions
+But her signature simplicity was actually a rebellious response to ornate and constricting late 19th and early 20th-century fashions.

 Chanel first presented a shoulder bag in 1929.
-Tired of having to carry her purse in her hands on social occasions, she added a chain, inspired by the straps on soldiers’ bags.
+Tired of having to carry her purse in her hands on social occasions, she added a chain, which was inspired by the straps on soldiers’ bags.
 The now-iconic Flap Bag was introduced in February 1955, dubbed the 2.55 after the date of its release.
 The bag has changed little since, which is a testament to its enduring style.

-Many of the design features of the first 2.55 can be directly linked to aspects of Chanel’s early life.
+Many of the design features of the first 2.55 can be directly linked to aspects of Coco Chanel’s early life.
 According to fashion lore, the bag’s burgundy lining was inspired by the burgundy uniform she wore at the Aubazine Abbey orphanage in Corrèze, France, where she was raised.

 Sign up today

 Christie's Online Magazine delivers our best features, videos, and auction news to your inbox every week